Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 Set -SenderIdConfig -SpoofedDomainAction Reject

-Exchange servers use Receive connectors to control incoming SMTP communication from external messaging servers (those out of organization’s purview), services in the local or remote Exchange servers, and email clients that use SMTP.
+Exchange servers use Receive connectors to control incoming SMTP communication from external messaging servers (those out of the organization’s purview), services in the local or remote Exchange servers, and email clients that use SMTP.
 These connectors are automatically created when Exchange Mailbox Server is set up.

 To create a new Receive connector, run the following PowerShell command: